publishpress/PublishPress-Future/doc/tests/testing.md

 https://googlechromelabs.github.io/chrome-for-testing/#stable according to your current platform, and extracting the binary to a known path in your system.
 Or if you prefer you can install it using `apt` or `brew`.

+Note: Always you update the Chrome browser, you need to update the ChromeDriver binary.

 ## Configuring

 It is required to have `tests/.env` file.
 Create it running the following content: